isc-projects/stork/doc/usage.rst

 ~~~~~~~~~~~~

 The Events panel presents the list of the most recent events captured by
-the ``Stork Server``.
+the Stork server.
 There are three event urgency levels: info, warning,
 and error.
 Events pertaining to the particular entities, e.g. machines
 or applications, provide a link to a web page containing information
 about the given object.